Your FREE Guide to Living Plastic Free

 I can't remember exactly what was the catalyst for change, that made us realize the negative impact we were having on the environment with our habits and lifestyle choices.
 I'm pretty sure it had to do with the amount of floating trash and debris we saw move by our boat with each tide.
 Although I had been aware of plastic pollution, it wasn't until I lived on the water that I assumed responsibility for making a change.
 I couldn't focus solely on big corporations polluting our earth, I needed to walk my talk and do my part.

 We can't say that transitioning to a more eco-conscious was easy and instant.
 It took effort, time and pushing ourselves out of our comfort zone.
 The more habits we changed, the more rewarding it all felt, knowing we were still living our lives the way we wanted but without having such a negative impact on the oceans we floated upon.

-🌎 Now, over 7 years later, our monthly trash load is about the size of a 5-gallon bucket, we have implemented many swaps and lifestyle changes which feel like second nature to us.
+🌎 Now, over 7 years later, life on the water has made us better humans.
+Our monthly trash load is about the size of a 5-gallon bucket, we have implemented many swaps and lifestyle changes which feel like second nature to us.
 We realized after spending sometime with family at the beginning of July that our lifestyle is not the norm - and that we have many simple tips to share with those looking to jumpstart their own plastic free journey.

 So, we've put together a PDF guide for you with 10 ways to reduce your environmental impact and we hope it inspires you to try at least 1 of them.
 These are just some of the items we've tried and tested over the past 7 years of living a plastic-free lifestyle.
 If we all make changes to our daily habits, we can make a significant difference in the future of our oceans.